Our Blogging Team

 Carol’s most recent book is Teaching the Story: Fiction Writing in Grades 4-8 (Maupin House, 2008).
 Carol enjoys teaching writing and has presented at many educators and writing conferences.
 She has published widely in newspapers and magazines and along with Joyce Hostetter, co-publishes Talking Story, a newsletter for educators and media specialists.
 Find her thoughts on the writing process, book reviews, and giveaways on her blog.
-HALF-TRUTHS, a young adult novel that takes place in Charlotte, NC in 1952 is on submission.
-She is working on the sequel, TOXIC, and several picture book ideas.
-She also coordinates the SCBWI-Carolinas blog.
-When she isn’t reading, writing, or blogging about either one of those, you’ll find her walking with friends, swimming, or playing with one of her seven grandchildren.
+HALF-TRUTHS, her middle grade novel that takes place in Charlotte, NC in 1950 is in the tweaking stage.
+She recently discovered nonfiction picture books and is trying her hand at that.
+Carol also coordinates the SCBWI-Carolinas blog.
+When she isn’t reading, writing, or blogging about either one of those, you’ll find her walking with friends, golfing, or playing with one of her seven grandchildren.

 Karley Conklin is a part-time librarian, part-time writer, and full-time bookworm.
 On her blog http://litwyrm.com/, she discusses all sorts of literature, from poetry to picture books.
 Her goal is to use the power of stories to remind others of hope and joy in a world that all too often forgets both.

 Jarm (’J’ pronounced as a ‘Y’) Del Boccio finds her inspiration in everyday life, but in particular, when she travels the globe, observing the quirky things that happen along the way.
 Focusing on the lives of characters from the past, her passion is to breathe new life into the pages of history, offering her young readers hope, heart and a hero.